Interactive: The European approach to stopping Libya migration

 The EU border agency, FRONTEX, has become increasingly active at conducting aerial surveillance to detect the departure of boats carrying asylum seekers and migrants from Libya – at first using airplanes, and switching to high-altitude drones starting in May this year.

 EU member states have obstructed the operations of search and rescue NGOs through criminal investigations and administrative procedures that have made it difficult for them to maintain a presence at sea.
-The most recent audit by the EU’s Agency for Fundamental Rights, in June 2021, found that of 15 NGO boats that operate in the central Mediterranean, nine were blocked in ports by legal proceedings, four were undergoing maintenance, and only two were able to carry out rescues.
+The most recent audit by the EU’s Agency for Fundamental Rights, in December 2021, found that since 2016 around 35legal proceedings have been initiated against boats that operate in the central Mediterranean, obstructing their ability to perform rescues for varying periods of time.

 Stano, the European Commission’s spokesperson, said: “It is unfair and actually incorrect to blame the European Union for the suffering of the migrants trying to cross the Mediterranean from Libya” – pointing instead to smugglers and traffickers who exploit asylum seekers and migrants.